Thomas Carlyle (Millais): Composition, reception and provenance

 It was left in the possession of Millais until it was purchased on 16 May 1885 by Millais' friend, Reginald Cholmondeley, who sold it to the National Portrait Gallery in 1894.

 Carlyle commented, "The picture does not please many, nor, in fact, myself altogether, but it is surely strikingly like in every feature, and the fundamental condition was that Millais should paint what he was able to see."
 Alfred Lyttleton, upon meeting Carlyle, said that "His face was far finer than his pictures had led me to hope.
 Pathos was the most abiding characteristic."
 To which John Ruskin replied, in reference to the portrait, "Millais may represent the pathos of a moment, not of a life-time."
 Millais wrote to Scharf on 2 September 1894 after its purchase, "I rather think it a goodish portrait."
-In 1904, G. K. Chesterton compared it unfavourably to an earlier portrait by Watts, in which Carlyle said he had been "made to look like a mad labourer."
+In 1904, G. K. Chesterton compared it unfavourably to an earlier portrait by George Frederic Watts, in which Carlyle said he had been "made to look like a mad labourer."
 For Chesterton, "Watts' Carlyle is immeasurably more subtle and true than the Carlyle of Millais, which simply represents him as a shaggy, handsome, magnificent old man."